 - Lead to security breaches

-For removing inactive themes, navigate on our WordPress website dashboard.
+For removing inactive themes, navigate to our WordPress website dashboard.

 Open Appearance > Themes and delete inactive themes.

-For removing inactive plugins, navigate on our WordPress website dashboard.
+For removing inactive plugins, navigate to our WordPress website dashboard.

 Open Plugins > installed plugins and delete the inactive plugins, which you don’t need anymore.